mirovarga/litepub/adapters/cli/sample/posts/creating-a-blog.md

 ## Directory Structure

-Each blog is just a directory with the following structure:
+Each blog is stored in a directory with the following structure:

 ```bash
 posts/          # the posts